Follow Us

 • Don't let someone who is having symptoms drive themselves to the hospital.
 If you are having symptoms, don't drive yourself.

-• Don't take aspirin if you are allergic to it, have a known history of bleeding problems, or have other reasons for not taking aspirin.
+• You may be directed to chew and swallow aspirin: Don't take aspirin if you are allergic to it, have a known history of bleeding problems, or have other reasons for not taking aspirin.

 • Sit in a comfortable chair and wait for help to arrive.